Figure 1: H-type T- junction with field line distribution and equivalent circuit diagram

-Different types of junctions affect the energy in different ways.
+When it is required to combine two or more signals(or split a signal into two or more parts) in waveguide system, different types of junctions may be used.
 The “T–Junction” is the most simple of the commonly used waveguide junctions.
 T–junctions are divided into two basic types, the E–TYPE and the H–TYPE.

 An H-type T-junction is illustrated in the beside figure.
-It is called an H-type T-junction because the long axis of the “B” arm is parallel to the plane of the magnetic lines of force in the waveguide.
+It is called an H-type T-junction because all three arms lies in plane of Magnetic field, which divides among the arms.
+This is current or parallel junction.
 The E-field is fed into arm A and in-phase outputs are obtained from the B and C arms.
 The reverse is also true.

 This junction is called an E- type T junction because the junction arm extends from the main waveguide in the same direction as the E-field in the waveguide.
 The outputs will be 180° out of phase with each other.